 The following quotes embody the main concepts of Operational Excellence as we understand and use them in this series of articles.

 As you will probably notice, these concepts are not always technical.
-Often, they present metaphysical and philosophical aspects as well.
+Often, they present philosophical aspects as well.

 3.1 Ultimate Purpose of an Organization

 Kaoru Ishikawa was a Japanese engineer and quality control expert who made significant contributions to the field of quality control.
 He is best known for his work in developing the Ishikawa diagram, also known as the fishbone diagram, which is a tool used for root cause analysis.

 In addition to his work on quality control, Ishikawa was also a proponent of the idea that the happiness of employees and other stakeholders should be the first concern of management in a company.
 He famously said:

 Ishikawa believed that a company’s success depended on the well-being of its people, including employees, customers, and other stakeholders.
 He argued that companies should prioritize the happiness of these groups to ensure their long-term success.

 To achieve happiness in the workplace, Ishikawa believed that companies should provide a positive work environment, fair compensation, and opportunities for personal and professional growth.
 He also believed that companies should strive to meet the needs and expectations of their customers, as happy customers are more likely to become repeat customers and recommend the company to others.